Improving the variational quantum eigensolver using variational adiabatic quantum computing: Variational adiabatic quantum computing

 \begin{proposition} Assume that the ansatz $\psi : \domain \to \hilbert_{\psi}$ is a homeomorphism for some subset $\hilbert_{\psi} \subset \hilbert$.
 Assume that there exists a continuous mapping $\phi^*$ such that $\phi^*(t) \in \hilbert_{\psi}$ and is a ground state of $H(t)$ for all $t \in [0,1]$.
 Then there exists a continuous mapping $\theta^* : [0,1] \to \domain$ such that $\theta^*(t)$ is an optimal solution to Problem~\eqref{eq:paropt} for each $t \in [0,1]$. \end{proposition} \begin{proof} As a homeomorphism, $\psi\inv$ is a continuous mapping $\hilbert_{\psi} \to \domain$.
 Thus define $\theta^*(t) = \psi\inv(\phi^*(t))$ and we see that it must be a solution of Problem~\eqref{eq:paropt} and $\theta^*$ is continuous. \end{proof}

 Although we typically think of $\psi$ as a mapping on $\mbb{R}^p$, the abstraction of its domain to the space $\domain$ is useful in the preceding result.
 For instance, consider an ansatz whose parameterization is via rotation gates and is periodic with period $2\pi$ with respect to each parameter.
 Consequently, as a function on $\mbb{R}^p$, such an ansatz cannot be bijective (and thus it cannot be a homeomorphism).
 If we restrict the parameters to $[0, 2\pi]^p$, then we potentially impose discontinuities on the inverse map.
 However, if we define $\domain$ as the quotient space of $\mbb{R}^p$ with respect to the equivalence relation defined by this periodicity \footnote{Specifically, the equivalence relation in this example is $\theta \sim \theta'$ iff for each $i \in \set{1,\dots,p}$ there exists $k_i \in \mbb{Z}$ such that $\theta_i + k_i 2\pi = \theta_i'$. } (along with the corresponding quotient topology), then we have some hope that this ansatz could be a bijection, and subsequently a homeomorphism.
-Then the conclusion of Proposition~\ref{prop:continuous_parameters} is that $\theta^*$ is continuous with respect to this quotient topology on $\domain$; we can then identify $\theta^*$ with a continuous mapping $[0,1] \to \mbb{R}^p$.
+Then the conclusion of Proposition~\ref{prop:continuous_parameters} is that $\theta^*$ is continuous with respect to this quotient topology on $\domain$; we can then define \footnote{In this case, the quotient map induced by the equivalence relation is a covering map of $\domain$, and so the path lifting property holds; we can ``lift'' $\theta^*$ to $\vartheta^*$.
+See Sections~53 and 54 of \cite{munkres}, in particular Lemma~54.1. } a continuous mapping $\vartheta^* : [0,1] \to \mbb{R}^p$ such that $\vartheta^*(t)$ is a solution of Problem~\eqref{eq:paropt} for each $t$.
 Practically, this suggests in this setting that we should \emph{not} impose bounds on the parameters when performing the optimization of Problem~\eqref{eq:paropt}.

 In AQC, the computation is initialized with a known ground state $\phi^*(0)$ of the initial Hamiltonian $H(0) = H_I$.
 Analogously, in VAQC, we require initial ansatz parameters $\theta^0$ such that the ansatz represents the ground state of the initial Hamiltonian: